We all know that drinking coffee gives you a much-needed energy boost. A shot of espresso does a particularly good job of revitalizing your body.

 Step 1: Grind your coffee

 Contrary to brewing with a French press, a Moka pot works better with finely ground coffee.
-In this case, the bottom chamber helps to filter the water through the powder easily.
+In this case, the bottom chamber of the Moka Pot helps to filter the water through the powder easily.
 Thus, you’re guaranteed of getting a rich and well-extracted espresso.

 Step 2.
 Fill the lower chamber with water

-Once you’re done grinding, the next step is to add water to the lower chamber.
+Once you’re done grinding, the next step is to add water to the lower chamber of the Moka pot.
 You can use pre-heated or non-preheated water.
-When adding water, be careful not to exceed the level of the valve inside the chamber.
+When adding water, be careful not to exceed the level of the valve inside the chamber of the Moka pot.

 Step 3: Add grounds to the built-in filter

 The next step involves pouring your coffee grounds into the built-in filter.
 Consider shaking this coffee basket slightly to allow the grounds to settle.
 Attach the spouted top of the Moka pot as tightly as you can.
-Lastly, place your Moka pot on a burner and set it to low or medium heat.
+Lastly, place your Moka pot (aluminum or stainless steel) on a burner and set it to low or medium heat.

 If you love espresso but aren’t ready to fork over $500 for a quality espresso machine, there are cheaper alternatives.
-In fact, you can make the same great-tasting beverage using your drip coffee maker.
+In fact, you can end up with the same great-tasting beverage when you make espresso with a coffee maker.

 Although there are a couple of adjustments you’ll need to make, the brewing process is pretty simple.
 Other than a drip coffee maker, you can also make espresso using a Moka pot or French press.